MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-intro.md

 # Hybrid workforce experience report Onsite days solution

 >[!Important]
->This article is for the legacy Workplace Analytics app and does not reflect current capabilities in advanced insights from Viva Insights.
-[Access current documentation for advanced insights](../../insights/advanced/introduction-to-advanced-insights.md).
+>This article is for the legacy Workplace Analytics app and does not reflect functionality available on the updated Viiva Insights platform.
+Access current documentation for Viva Insights advanced insights here: [Advanced insights documentation](../advanced/introduction-to-advanced-insights.md).

 <!--By following the steps in this solution, you'll: